chef/chef-web-docs/content/saas/register_nodes.md

 Before you start working on the Chef environment of Chef SaaS, have a quick look at the following prerequisites:

 * Running Chef Automate 2.0 in AWS OpsWorks.
 * A Chef SaaS Environment.
-Refer to the [Getting Started](/get_started/) with the Chef SaaS page for more information.
+Refer to the [Getting Started](/saas/get_started/) with the Chef SaaS page for more information.
 * Restoration is performed on AWS OpsWorks for Chef SaaS.
-* Splay mode and baseline are up to 2 client runs an hour.
-Refer to the [Chef Infra Client](https://docs.chef.io/ctl_chef_client/) page for more details on configuring splay mode in the `client.rb` file.
+* Splay mode and baseline are up to two client runs an hour.
+Refer to the [Chef Infra Client](/ctl_chef_client/) page for more details on configuring splay mode in the `client.rb` file.
 * One compliance scan an hour.

 ## Redirect nodes to Chef SaaS